Have You Ever Loved Somebody

-"Have You Ever Loved Somebody" is a 1986 R&B/soul single by American singer Freddie Jackson, written by Barry Eastmond and Jolyon Skinner.
+"Have You Ever Loved Somebody" is a song by American R&B singer Freddie Jackson, and third single released from his fourth studio album, Just Like the First Time.
+The song was written by Barry Eastmond and Jolyon Skinner.

-Background
+Chart performance

-The single was his second release from the album Just Like the First Time and his fifth number one on the Hot Black Singles chart, staying at the top spot for two weeks.
-"Have You Ever Loved Somebody" peaked at number 69 on the Hot 100, Outside the US, "Have You Ever Loved Somebody" went to number 33 on the UK Singles Chart.
+The single was his second release from the album Just Like the First Time issued on Capitol Records.
+Jackson scored his fifth number-one on the US Hot Black Singles chart, staying at the top spot for two weeks.
+The song was his third consecutive No. 1 R&B single after "Tasty Love" and "A Little Bit More" from the album.

+"Have You Ever Loved Somebody" peaked at number 69 on the US Hot 100 Singles chart, Outside the US, "Have You Ever Loved Somebody" went to number 33 on the UK Singles Chart.

-The music video for Have You Ever Loved Somebody was directed by Michael Oblowitz in Miami and New York, in 1986.
+The music video for "Have You Ever Loved Somebody" was directed by Michael Oblowitz in Miami and New York, in 1986.